apache/incubator-pegasus-website/_docs/en/tools/shell.md

 redirect_from: /overview/shell/
 ---

 Pegasus offers a comprehensive Shell utility designed for perusing cluster-related data, crafting and eliminating tables, and orchestrating data operations, among other functions.
-As of the present moment, the most recent iteration stands at 2.5.0.
+This document base on version 2.5.0.

 # Obtaining the tool

-After successfully [compiling Pegasus](compilation), initiate the Shell utility in the Pegasus directory:
+After successfully [compiling Pegasus](compilation) and initiating [onebox](overviwe/onebox), initiate the Shell utility in the Pegasus directory:

 ```bash
 ./run.sh shell